Marina South: Future

 Marina South was first identified by the URA in 2013 as a car-lite high density residential district next to the new Central Business District at Marina Bay, Singapore.
 The precinct, which can yield more than 10,000 homes, will also feature retail, office and hotel uses, creating a self-sufficient community.
 It will also form part of the Greater Southern Waterfront.

 The first land parcel, a residential plot on Marina Gardens Lane, will be released for sale in December 2022.

 Transport

-Marina South is served by two stations, Marina Bay and Bayfront, part of the Circle Line Extension and serves Marina Bay Sands integrated resort.
-The Marina Coastal Expressway (MCE) currently serves the area with the nationwide network of expressways, enhancing accessibility of the area.
+Marina South is served by three stations, Marina Bay, Bayfront and Gardens by the Bay.
+Marina Bay and Bayfront are part of the Circle Line Extension and serves Marina Bay Sands integrated resort.
+The Marina Coastal Expressway (MCE) serves the area.

-The Marina South and Gardens by the Bay MRT stations on the Thomson–East Coast MRT line will serve Marina South in the future, with the former opening in tandem with developments near it.
+Marina South MRT station on the Thomson–East Coast MRT line will serve Marina South in the future, with the former opening in tandem with developments near it.